Skip to Main Content

 Between 2010 and 2020, Wisconsin saw a 3.6 percent rise in its population, according to the U.S. Census Bureau.
 While its popularity has led to price increases, the cost of living is still relatively reasonable.
 If you’re planning on buying a home in The Badger State, here are a few stats to know:

-• Most popular cities: Milwaukee, Madison, Green Bay, Racine, Appleton
+• Most popular cities: Milwaukee, Madison, Green Bay, Racine

 Mortgage options in Wisconsin

-• Wisconsin conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum credit score of 620 and a debt-to-income (DTI) ratio no more than 45 percent.
-With a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI) premiums, as well.
+• Wisconsin conventional mortgages: To qualify for a conventional mortgage, you’ll need a minimum 620 credit score and a debt-to-income (DTI) ratio of no more than 45 percent.
+With a down payment of less than 20 percent, you’ll need to pay private mortgage insurance (PMI), as well.

 • Wisconsin FHA loans: If your credit history disqualifies you from a conventional mortgage, you might be able to obtain a loan insured by the Federal Housing Administration (FHA).
 If you have a down payment of at least 3.5 percent, you could qualify for this type of loan with a credit score as low as 580.
 You could still qualify with a lower score (as low as 500), but you’ll need to put at least 10 percent down.

 • Wisconsin VA loans: If you’re a veteran or active-duty member of the military, you might be eligible for a mortgage guaranteed by the Department of Veterans Affairs (VA).
-A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent.
+A VA loan doesn’t require a down payment or mortgage insurance, but you do need to pay a funding fee, which ranges from 1.25 percent to 2.15 percent for the first use.

 • Wisconsin USDA loans: If you’re buying a rural property in Wisconsin, you might be eligible for a mortgage guaranteed by the U.S. Department of Agriculture (USDA).
 Also known as a Rural Development loan, USDA loans don’t require a down payment, but you’ll need to purchase in a designated rural area and be below area-specific income limits.